Notice: Undefined index: file in /home/terrynelisha/public_html/wp-includes/media.php on line 1380

 I have had sooo many ladies reach out to me with questions about starting a blog that I figured I would write a step by step post for you.
-So, if you have wanted to start a blog for awhile or are just now thinking about it, now is the time!
+So, if you have wanted to start a blog for moms for awhile or are just now thinking about it, now is the time!
 It seems like a lot of information, but it is only because I am breaking it down for you in steps.
 Follow the steps and you will have your blog set up in no time!

 STARTING A BLOG: A STEP-BY-STEP GUIDE

 I highly recommend setting up a WordPress blog.
 If you are serious about blogging and want to make an income from it, you’ll want to use the paid version- WordPress.org.
 There is a free version, WordPress.com, but you will not be able to download plugins, run ads, offer products etc. The same goes for other free sites, like Blogger.
 Having a paid WordPress.org site means you will be taken seriously and you’ll have so many options.
 Honestly, I started out with the free version and switched quickly once I realized how limited I was…like, in a week. 🙂